Onsen vs Sento: Understanding the Differences in Japanese Bath Culture

 Whether visiting an onsen or a sento, it’s essential to follow Japanese bathing etiquette:

-• Don’t soak towels in the water: Keep them on your head or the bath’s edge.
+• Don’t soak towels in the water: Keep them on your head or folded at the bath’s edge.

 • No photography or loud conversations: Maintain a quiet, respectful atmosphere.